EyosiyasBT/ShowCase/README.md

 ---

 ## PokR - v1.0
 **PokR** is a proof-of-concept tool designed to calculate the winning probability in Texas Hold'em poker (1 deck, 2-hand poker with 5 community cards).
 It combines object detection with automated probability calculation to make analyzing poker scenarios easy and efficient.
-This version, v1.0, works with both a physical camera and with screenrecording.
+This version, v1.0, works with both a physical camera and with screenrecording.\
+*This project from the research, exploration, training, programming, fixing the gui, and writing the documentation has taken me 39 hours and 10 minutes.*

 <p align="center">
   <img src="INIT_GITHUB\PokR\Image_real_combined.png" title="Poker Card Detection" alt="Poker Card Detection" width="1000" />